syzwina/quartz/content/notes/books/The Prophet.md

 >
 > But let there be spaces in your togetherness.

+^ This is very important.
+You know, to be a strong community, or family, or friends or whatever that involves more than one person.
+You need to maintain your individual self.
+Sometimes, when we dwindle with people too much, we lose ourselves.
+And that is not good.
+Two pillars are stronger apart.
+Remember that.

 > [!QUOTE]
 >
 > You may strive to be like them, but seek not to make them like you.

+Yes, you can only ever change yourselves.
+Never expect other people to change.

 > [!QUOTE]
 >
 > IT is well to give when asked, but it is better to give unasked, through understanding;

+This ^ reminds me A LOT of my friends. :') I love you guys.
+Often times, I am offered help, and me being me, I don't like asking for help.
+When I don't show up with a happy face or just not show up at all, some of you will ask me how I'm feeling and you don't know how much I needed it.
+I strive to do the same.
+Personally, I think I rarely offer help.
+But when I receive help from people, even without asking, it makes me want to offer help too, because I just felt that gratitude in me, and I want to pass it around.
+Random acts of kindness is a very powerful thing.

 > [!QUOTE]
 >